-Rating letters for short-term instruments have a validity period of two months while those for long-term/medium-term instruments are valid for six months.
+Rating letters for short-term debt instruments have a validity period of two months, while those for longterm/medium-term debt instruments are valid for six months.
 However, once the instrument has been placed, ratings are valid for the life of the instrument, unless the rating is withdrawn.
-Withdrawal of the rating is suitably communicated to the public through CareEdge's website.
+Withdrawal of the rating is suitably communicated to the public through CARE Ratings' website.

-4. Policy regarding Review/ Surveillance of Ratings
+4. Policy regarding review/ surveillance of ratings

 CARE Ratings regularly reviews the ratings which have been accepted by clients.
 The review is carried out on an ongoing basis till the maturity of the instrument.
-A comprehensive surveillance of accepted ratings is carried out at least once a financial year unless regulatory requirements require it to be done more frequently (Securitization and Recovery ratings are required to be reviewed at least once in six months).
+A comprehensive surveillance of accepted ratings is carried out at least once a financial year unless regulatory requirements require it to be done more frequently (Recovery ratings are required to be reviewed at least once in six months, whereas mutual fund credit quality ratings are reviewed on a monthly basis).
+For structured finance products, at least once in every six months, CARE Ratings discloses the performance of the rated pool, i.e., collection efficiency, delinquencies and detailed description of the underlying pools including ageing, credit enhancements, such as liquidity supports, first and second loss guarantee.

-Apart from this, a review may also be triggered by a major development in the company or in the industry, which may have a significant bearing on the credit-worthiness of the company.
+Apart from this, a review may also be triggered by a major development in the company or in the industry, which may have a significant bearing on the creditworthiness of the company.

-The rating may be upgraded, downgraded or reaffirmed by the Rating Committee on periodic reviews, including annual surveillance.
-Similarly, Rating Outlook may or may not be changed on periodic reviews, including annual surveillance.
-A rating action is at the discretion of CARE Ratings, without the concurrence of the client.
+The rating may be upgraded, downgraded, reaffirmed or placed on 'rating watch' by the Rating Committee on periodic reviews, including annual surveillance.
+Similarly, the Rating Outlook may or may not be changed on periodic reviews, including annual surveillance.
+All rating actions are at the discretion of CARE Ratings, without the concurrence of the client.